-- Wrap around.
-RFXpress completely eliminates all the wrap-around effects found in arbitrary waveform generators, providing seamless signals that can be played back continuously without any discontinuity or glitch in the time, frequency, modulation, or channel coding domains. - Connectivity between AWG, oscilloscope, and Agilent Performance Signal Generator® (PSG).
-The ability to identify and connect to a Tektronix Arbitrary Signal Generator (AWG), a Tektronix oscilloscope, and the Agilent PSG®, and to configure their setups remotely.
-The radar application uses the AWG sequence mode is to optimize the memory and create large number of pulses.
-However if Option 08 is not purchased, the radar application uses the Continuous Mode instead of Sequence Mode. - Remotely configure a Tektronix real-time spectrum analyzer and import I and Q trace data. - Characterize a DUT and provide S-parameter emulation of RF components. - Define antenna beam profile and simulate target returns for radar signals. - Create multiple layers of modulation using subcarrier multiplexing. - Define a staggered PRI with ramp and user-defined profiles, and add up to ten multipaths. - Configure all parameters of OFDM - Build custom OFDM frames from defining base data, symbols, packets, and frames - Support Reed Solomon, Convolution coding, and Scrambling - Add Impairments Phase noise, Multipath, and Quantization - Define frequency hopping and gated noise - Support a variety of subcarrier modulation (BPSK, QPSK, QAM (16,32,64,256) and 8-PSK) - Support Tone Nulling and Clipping - Provide presets for WiFi and WiMax standards
+The radar application uses the AWG7000 series sequence mode to optimize the memory and create large number of pulses.
+However if Option 08 is not purchased, the radar application uses the Continuous Mode instead of Sequence Mode.

+- Remotely configure a Tektronix real-time spectrum analyzer and import I and Q trace data. - Characterize a DUT and provide S-parameter emulation of RF components. - Define antenna beam profile and simulate target returns for radar signals. - Create multiple layers of modulation using subcarrier multiplexing. - Define a staggered PRI with ramp and user-defined profiles, and add up to ten multipaths. - Configure all parameters of OFDM . - Build custom OFDM frames from defining base data, symbols, packets, and frames. - Support Reed Solomon, Convolution coding, and Scrambling. - Add Impairments Phase noise, Multipath, and Quantization. - Define frequency hopping and gated noise. - Support a variety of subcarrier modulation (BPSK, QPSK, QAM (16,32,64,256) and 8-PSK). - Support Tone Nulling and Clipping. - Provide presets for WiFi and WiMax standards. - Create signals that mimic a your environment, mixing multiple signal types together (Environment plug-in).